dhruvdabhi101/dhruvdabhi101/README.md

 - 🔭 I’m currently working on **My Skills in Blockchain Dev.**

-- 🌱 I’m currently learning **NextJS and Flask.**
+- 🌱 I’m currently learning **NextJS and Web3.**

 - 👯 I’m looking to collaborate on **Web3 Projects.**

-- 👨‍💻 All of my projects are available at [dhruvdabhi101.github.io/Portfolio/](https://dhruvdabhi101.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available at [dhruvdabhi101.github.io/Portfolio/](https://dhruvdabhi101.github.io/portfolio/)

 - 📫 How to reach me **dhruvdabhi101@gmail.com**